AdaCore/gnatstudio/docs/users_guide/remote.rst

 .. index:: network
 .. index:: client/server

-It's common for programmers in a networked environment to use a desktop computer that's not itself suitable for their development tasks.
+It is common for programmers in a networked environment to use a desktop computer that is not itself suitable for their development tasks.
 For example, each developer may have a desktop PC running Windows or GNU/Linux as their access to a company network and do all their development work on shared networked servers.
 These remote servers may be running an operating